waggle-sensor/edge-plugins/plugin-training-deeplabv3/README.md

 ### Acknowledgement

-This repo is built upon [VainF](https://github.com/VainF/DeepLabV3Plus-Pytorch)'s code and some snippets can be just a mirror.
+This repo is built upon [VainF](https://github.com/VainF/DeepLabV3Plus-Pytorch) and [affromero](https://github.com/affromero/FCN)'s code and some snippets can be just a mirror.